 Overview

-The bamlss package heavily builds upon the R package mgcv (S. N. Wood 2020) infrastructures, i.e., all model terms that are provided by mgcv can also be used in bamlss.
+The bamlss package heavily builds upon the R package mgcv (Wood 2020) infrastructures, i.e., all model terms that are provided by mgcv can also be used in bamlss.
 As a consequence, it is also possible to write user defined model terms using the generic smooth.construct()method of mgcv.
 Moreover, users can in principle even extent this, writing model terms beyond mgcv framework.
 However, this is a bit more technical and assumes that the user has a good basic knowledge of the internal structure of the package and is only very briefly discussed in this article.

 Specification